cyevgeniy/evg.moe/content/posts/why-such-site/index.md

 ---
 title: "Why this site looks like this"
 date: 2025-01-13
-draft: true
+draft: false
-show_full: true
 ---

 Yes, this site looks pretty ugly, considering my everyday job is to write (and my favourite - delete) CSS and JS.
-I'm nott a designer, but it wouldn't be so hard to mimic popular UI pqatterns on my blog.
+I'm not a designer, but it wouldn't be so hard to mimic popular UI patterns on my blog.
 So why it looks this way?

 <!--more-->